GyulyVGC/sniffnet/README.md

   <br>

-  Geolocation and network providers (ASN) refer to the remote IP address of each connection, and they are retrieved performing lookups against [MMDB files](https://maxmind.github.io/MaxMind-DB/):
+  Geolocation and network providers (ASN) refer to the remote IP address of each connection.
+They are retrieved performing lookups against [MMDB files](https://maxmind.github.io/MaxMind-DB/):

   > **Note**
   >